 Most companies choose to share employee total rewards annually, often tying them to performance or salary reviews or the end of the fiscal year, but the timeline is completely up to you.
 You can make it a practice for managers to print out hard copies of these statements to bring to all their team members’ annual performance reviews, or consider sending an updated digital copy to employees every year during open enrollment.

 Breaking your rewards up into distinct categories can make your statements easier to read and help you identify program gaps.
 Many companies choose to split their rewards up into five categories: compensation, benefits, work-life, performance and recognition, and employee development.
-That said, you can pick or define whichever categories work best for you, your business, and your employees.
+That said, you can use whichever categories work best for you, your business, and your employees.

-A total rewards statement can be a powerful visual reminder of the financial commitment your business has made in employees’ personal and professional growth.
-Regularly communicating that to your employees will go a long way toward attracting, retaining, and engaging top talent.
+A total rewards statement can be a powerful visual reminder of the financial commitment your business has made to employees’ personal and professional growth.
+Plus, it’s a great first step toward embracing pay transparency.